mozilla-releng/releng-rfcs/rfcs/0008-scriptworker-script-monorepo.md

 We need to have ways of excluding or special-casing \*scripts. `balrogscript` is py2; the upcoming `applescript` will be targeted towards running on mac hosts instead of deployed through kubernetes.

+Pluses:

+- the \*scripts have a lot in common, and will behave the same.
+- we can potentially create this monorepo sooner, and adjust behavior as we nixify each \*script and deploy to GCP instead of through puppet

+Concerns:

+- we'll have shared code+automation needs between release-services and \*scripts, e.g. papertrail logging and nix support.
+- we may end up moving the \*scripts a second time if it makes sense to share a repo with release-services in the future.

 ## Proposal 2
 We gradually begin moving our \*scripts into the [release-services](https://github.com/mozilla/release-services) repo, as we nixify and prepare each one for deployment into GCP.